swagridAi/claude_gui/how_to_user.md

 A standalone tool that runs the UI calibration process to detect and save UI element positions.

 #### `tools/visual_debugger.py`
-An interactive debugging tool that visualizes the detected UI elements and search regions for troubleshooting.
+An interactive debugging tool that visualizes the detected UI elements and search regions.

 ## Troubleshooting